 room.speak(stream)

-// every action addressableA server-provisioned browser tab that the human and the agent operate simultaneously — not a remote desktop, not a Live View onto an agent-controlled session.
+// every action addressableA server-provisioned browser tab that the human and the agent operate simultaneously.
+Not a remote desktop, not a Live View onto an agent-controlled session.
 Both parties click, scroll, and type on the same live instance.
 The agent receives a continuous video feed of the human's interaction, not discrete screenshots.
-That signal — mouse trajectories, scroll pauses, abandoned inputs — is the telemetry that screenshot-based agents never see.
+That signal (mouse trajectories, scroll pauses, abandoned inputs) is the telemetry that screenshot-based agents never see.

 Human and agent simultaneously